IanLewis42/GravStorm/readme.txt

   For map type 2, this should be HALF-SIZE (i.e. half the size of the display map)

 o ascii_map <filename>
   Shows the arrangement of tiles to make the map.
 ASCII format, 0-9 for first 10 tiles, A-Z for next 26. ' ' (space) doubles as 0.
-Only applies if map_type = 1.
+REQUIRED if map_type = 1.
+Not applicable for other map types.

 o sentry_display <filename> only png format supported.
   Images of all the sentries and forcefields, arranged in a single horizontal line.
 Each image must be 64x64 pixels, so the whole image must be (n*64) x 64 pixels.